mnaberez/vc1541dos/README.md

 The original author is unknown.
 The EPROM contained the strings `vc-1541-dos/80` and `(C) g mutz (84)`.

 [Sven Petersen](https://github.com/svenpetersen1965/PET_CBM_1541_Adapter) discovered the EPROM, disassembled large parts of it, determined the hardware requirements, and designed a circuit and PCB for it.
-He was the first to get it working.
-Sven published extensive documentation on his findings, along some unanswered questions about the commands.
+He was the first to get it working and published extensive documentation.

 Martin Hoffman-Vetter is [credited](https://www.forum64.de/index.php?thread/106364-1541er-interface-f%C3%BCr-cbm8032-mystery-eprom/&postID=1742166#post1742166) by Sven for noticing that the IEC routines in the ROM are nearly identical to those in the C64 KERNAL, which greatly simplified disassembly.

-I created my own disassembly to investigate the unanswered questions and to have a relocatable source that could be changed or improved.
-I started from the ROM binary using my [`m740dasm`](https://github.com/mnaberez/m740dasm) disassembler.
-My primary reference materials were "Programming the PET/CBM" by Raeto West, "The Complete Commodore Inner Space Anthology" by Karl J.H.
-Hildon, the original C64 KERNAL source code from CBM, and some of my past PET/CBM disassemblies.
+I made this disassembly by running [`m740dasm`](https://github.com/mnaberez/m740dasm) on the original binary.
+I then added symbols and comments.

 ## License

 No rights are claimed on the original VC-1541-DOS code or C64 KERNAL code.

-All other work is made available under the 3-Clause BSD License.
+All other work in this repository is made available under the 3-Clause BSD License.

 ## Author